 Rebecca was certified through the Yoga Institute of Houston and Lex Gillan, in 2001.
 She has studied Yoga internationally in the styles of Iyengar, Bikram, Ashtanga, Yin, Baptiste and Kundalini.
 Rebecca blends her Bachelor of Fine Arts degree from the Savannah College of Art and Design, also 2001, with over twenty years of practice as a student of multiple styles of Yoga and wellness into her own Yoga instruction style.
 She focuses mainly on making sure beginning students are safe and have a solid foundation for a strong, happy and lifelong Yoga practice, along with specialized Art Therapy and Yoga classes for both children and adults.

-Please contact Rebecca to inquire about booking Yoga workshops, retreats, private lessons or group instruction. business phone: (912)-584-2360 email: firstname.lastname@example.org
+Please email Rebecca to inquire about booking Yoga workshops, retreats, private lessons or group instruction.

 "What is Yoga?
 The classical techniques of Yoga date back more than 5,000 years.
 In ancient times, the desire for greater personal freedom, health and long life, and heightened self-understanding gave birth to this system of physical and mental exercise which has since spread throughout the world.
 The word Yoga means “to join or yoke together,” and it brings the body and mind together into one harmonious experience.